desaster/simh/README.md

 # simh <-> blinkenbone merge

-This repository with the only purpose of merging the "realcons" features from [BlinkenBone](https://github.com/j-hoppe/BlinkenBone/) into the latest upstream version of
+This is a repository with the only purpose of merging the "realcons" features from [BlinkenBone](https://github.com/j-hoppe/BlinkenBone/) into the latest upstream version of